pinot-contrib/pinot-docs/basics/components/exploring-pinot.md

 ## Query Console

-Let us run some queries on the data in the Pinot cluster.
-Head over to [Query Console](http://localhost:9000/#/query) to see the querying interface.
+Let's run some queries on the data in the Pinot cluster.
+Navigate to [Query Console](http://localhost:9000/#/query) to see the querying interface.

 We can see our `baseballStats` table listed on the left (you will see `meetupRSVP` or `airlineStats` if you used the streaming or the hybrid [quick start](https://docs.pinot.apache.org/basics/getting-started/running-pinot-in-docker)).
 Click on the table name to display all the names along with the data types of the columns of the table.